Are you considering volunteering at a nursing home but unsure if you can commit the required time? ‘

 Given all the things you can help senior citizens with, it is only natural that you benefit as well.
 For example, when you read to them or play an instrument, you keep practicing vital senses skills.

 When you help them stay mobile or exercise, you add to your own physical health.
-You even stand the chance of developing new skills if you like taking on new challenges.
+You can even develop new skills if you like taking on new challenges.
 Basically, it is a win-win situation for you and the seniors you will be helping.

-Even though volunteering is a very rewarding experience, you have to be realistic as well.
+Even though volunteering is a very rewarding experience, you must also be realistic.
 In other words, it will not always be easy or even joyful.

 No Paycheck for your Labor

 A good example of a potential drawback can be the lack of financial help.
-Seeing as you are not getting paid to volunteer, it could put some financial strain on your situation.
+Seeing as you are not getting paid to volunteer, it could strain your situation financially.

-Then there is the matter of befriending individuals and having to let go not long after.
+Then there is the matter of befriending individuals and letting go not long after.
 You are going to build emotional bonds, and you are going to feel sad when these friendships come to a natural end.
-Are you ready to face the emotional challenges tied to volunteering at a nursing home?
+Are you ready to face the emotional challenges of volunteering at a nursing home?

 Emotional Ups and Downs